 Removing Bats in the Attic

-Our team has extensive experience with wild animals and is licensed to handle bat removals in Apollo Beach homes.
+Our team has years of experience dealing with all sorts of wild animals, and we are fully licensed to remove bats in Apollo Beach homes.
 Bats need to be removed by experienced professionals who know how best to handle them: they’re not like other pests that can just be swatted away or poisoned without consequence.
 If you’ve got a bat infestation on your hands, give AAAC Wildlife Removal a call!

 This is how we handle bat exclusions: